 Can I obtain a sworn translation in the UK?

 If you have been asked to provide a German court with a sworn translation, you need to find an English-German translator who is sworn-in at the court requesting the translation.
 Ask the court for a list of "vereidigte Übersetzer".
 To become a sworn translator at a court in Germany, the translator has to have his main residence in the relevant Federal Country.
 It is therefore currently not possible for a translator who has his permanent residence in the UK to become a sworn translator to a German court.

 The system of sworn translators is not used in the UK.
-A translator can "certify" his translation or - to make it "more official" - he can swear an oath in front of a notary and thus have his translation "notarized".
+A translator can "certify" his translation or - to make it "more official" - he can swear an oath in front of a notary and thus have his translation "notarised".
 This is a very expensive option and time-consuming for the translator.

-Some government agencies require notarization: A notary confirms the identity of the person signing the certification document.
+Some government agencies require notarisation: A notary confirms the identity of the person signing the certification document.
 The translator has to visit a notary, prove his identity to him and sign the certificate in the notary's presence.
 This process is significantly more costly, and it adds to the required time for obtaining the translation.
-Notarization does not guarantee the quality of the translation.
+Notarisation does not guarantee the quality of the translation.
 For related information, read "UK Translation Certification Options".

 What are the requirements of the British Home Office/ UK Border Agency for "certified translations"?

 The Home Office seems to distinguish between "certified translations" and "fully certified translations".